cmdruid/nostr-devs-resources/slides/02-nostr-tech.md

 }
 ```

-When requesting a back-log of notes, relays will typically enforce a limit of 100 notes per query.
-You can use the `since` and `until` options to paginate your queries.
+When requesting a back-log of notes, relays typically enforce a limit of 100 notes per query.
+You can use `since` and `until` keywords to paginate your queries.

 ---